Arrested? Call 24/7 (212) 619-3900

 expertise by focusing on one.

-If your charged with a crime, you probably want an experienced criminal lawyer by your side rather than a lawyer who handles family law and immigration in addition to criminal law.
+If you're charged with a crime, you probably want an experienced criminal lawyer by your side rather than a lawyer who handles family law and immigration in addition to criminal law.
 Lance Fletcher has over 18 years of experience

 3. Does Lance Fletcher have unique experience such as being a former prosecutor They say that location is everything with property.
 So too with legal representation.